hanwenzhang123/fullstack-note/README.md

 };

 const addAction = () => (dispatch, getState) => {
-  const inputText = getState().tdListReducer.text;
+  const inputText = getState().tdListReducer.text;	//getState() gets the current state in the whole store dispatch({						//dispatch() actions
-  dispatch({
   type: "ADD",
   payload: inputText,
     })
 };

 const requestDataFromServer = () => {
-  return (distpatch, getState) => {   //we return the action itself, will be delying, instead of object we return a function where 1st parameter is dispatch
+  return (distpatch, getState) => {   //we return a function where the action itself which will be delying
     //apply delay or condition based on state
 //     fetch(LINK)
 //       .then(data => {     //use what we get to trigger another action, between that, there is condition check and proper delay, in a designed order
-//         dispatch(storeData())    //storeData is defined in reducer will take in action which we call payload, and pass down data as payload data
+//         dispatch(storeData())    //storeData is defined in reducer, will take in action which we call payload, and pass down data as payload data
 //     })
     //we group the logic in the action here instead of in App.js if (getState().someValue === 1){  //getState means getting the current state in the store we access to, what we get is the whole store object via getState()